Finally, A Risk Solution for Fundamental Review of the Trading Book (FRTB) Regulations

 Processing Tasks: What Goes on Under the Hood

 I hope you learned more about FRTB today and we’ve tackled your risk concerns.
-At TickSmith we aim to meet your risk needs with expertise on the intersection of capital markets and Big Data technologies.
-With your data already organized and made usable by our Data Pooling platform, your firm will be able to derive much deeper business insights.
+At TickSmith, we aim to meet your risk needs with expertise on the intersection of capital markets and Big Data technologies.
+With your data already organized and made usable by our Data Pooling Solution, your firm will be able to derive much deeper business insights.
 You can do it, we can help!